chasenunez/logue/README.md

 ```

 ## Dev ideas
-- I would like to transition this to Rust, and also add a few features (access to past logs in window, more advanced text editing using nvim, editable content IRL)
+- I would like to add a few features (access to past logs in window, more advanced text editing using nvim, editable content IRL)

 ## License